US CYBER GAMES®

 - Have access to a laptop or PC with a modern web browser and internet connection

-Applicants DO NOT need to be students or part of any collegiate cybersecurity program.
+Applicants DO NOT need to be students or part of any collegiate cybersecurity program to play.

 Applicants who wish to be considered for the US Cyber Combine and US Cyber Team:

-- Cyber athletes invited to the US Cyber Combine and potentially drafted onto the US Cyber Team must be no older than 25 years of age on August 31, 2023 and a US Citizen with ability to obtain a US passport.
+- Cyber athletes invited to the US Cyber Combine and potentially drafted onto the US Cyber Team must be no older than 25 years of age on August 31, 2024, and a U.S. Citizen with the ability to obtain a U.S. passport.

 - Should enjoy competing in real-world scenarios to test your aptitude and abilities.

-- Have a willingness to learn and invest the time for world-class coaching.
+- Have the willingness to learn and invest the time for world-class coaching.

 - Like teaming with others with solid communications skills.

-- Want to learn from world-class cyber skills coaches.
+- Want to learn from world-class cyber-skilled coaches.

 What are the benefits?